nadiamariduena/python-intro-2024-privat/12_lists&tuples.md

 ### Now get the length

-- here we will get the firs 2 items of the list
+- here we will get the first 2 items of the list

 ```python
 users = ['Dave', 'John', 'Sara']